Plant care

 Toxicity to pets

-Jade plant is mildly toxic to pets.
+Jade plant is toxic to pets.
 ASPCA lists Crassula ovata as toxic to cats and dogs.
 Ingestion can cause vomiting, depression, and slow heart rate in cats.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.